New reference guide of poisonous plants released

 It can grow up to 15 feet tall with leaves as large as five feet across but most plants identified in Virginia have been 5 to 10 feet tall, with largest leaves approximately 2 feet across.
 The white flower cluster contains 50 – 150 flower rays spreading up to two feet across.
 Giant hogweed also has purple splotches and coarse, sparse white hairs on the stem.
 The leaf is more incised and angular than cow parsnip, which giant hogweed's closest look alike.

-Anyone who suspects they have found Giant Hogweed should take photos, check online to compare the plant to photos, and then contact a Virginia Cooperative Extension agent or file an online report here.
+Anyone who suspects they have found Giant Hogweed should take photos, check online to compare the plant to photos, and then contact a

 A second edition of the guide is currently in the works, according to a Virginia Cooperative Extension release.